 Gout is a type of arthritis that causes sudden, severe joint pain.
-See a GP for treatment to help during an attack and to stop further attacks.
+Painkillers can help the pain and healthier lifestyle choices can prevent future attacks.

 - the pain is getting worse